antoniotejada/srdine/README.md

 ## Usage
 1. Download the [Dungeons and Dragons SRD](https://media.wizards.com/2023/downloads/dnd/SRD_CC_v5.1.pdf)
-1. in order to generate monster thumbnails, download from monster.json releases and place it in the same directory as the pdf
+1. In order to generate monster thumbnails, download `monster.json` from releases and place it in the same directory as the pdf
 1. Invoke `srdine.py` with the location of the SRD pdf, eg
     ```bat
     >srdine.py _out\SRD-OGL_V5.1.pdf